White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 The Question 90% of Jewelry Buyers Ask

 You're standing in front of a jewelry display.
 Before you are three identical rings: yellow, white, and rose gold.
 All 14K, all the same weight, identical design.
 But the prices differ.
-And the question hits you: which gold is better - white or yellow?
+And the question hits you: which one is better - white or yellow?

 This isn't just about taste.
 Behind this choice lies chemistry, physics, practicality, allergies, durability, and of course, money.
 One choice could save you 30% of your budget.
 Another could prevent allergic reactions.
 A third might last twice as long.